DeepWiSe888/Octopus/hardware/README.md

 ## X4 Chip Circuit Overview

 X4 chip is a radar transceiver SoC for UWB applications.
-The internal circuit overview of X4 is shown in the below figure, and it also illustrates that why we design the hardware in the previous sections.
+The internal circuit overview of X4 is shown in the figure below, and it also illustrates that why we design the hardware in the previous sections.
 This figure come from Page 12th of the X4 chip datasheet.

 ![Aaron Swartz](https://raw.githubusercontent.com/DeepWiSe888/Octopus/main/image/x4_circuit.jpg)